Skip to main content

 All said, yes, carrying out the NAAC process involves a lot of documentation and report generation!
 But with the right expert’s intervention, you could easily get through it.

-How does Creatrix Accreditation Management System help in the NAAC accreditation process?
+How does the Creatrix Accreditation Management System help in the NAAC accreditation process?

 Here’s how Creatrix Accreditation software works in NAAC automation;